-The Tooele County “Hotline Complaint Form” provides an avenue for citizens, including public employees and contractors, to report improper governmental activities including:
+The Tooele County “Hotline Complaint Form” provides an avenue for citizens, employees and contractors, to report improper governmental activities including:

 - Waste or misuse of public funds, property, or manpower